William Mitford (singer-songwriter): Later life

 Shortly after, he left the shoemaking trade and moved on to the licensed trade.
 He opened a public house, "The North Pole", on the edge of Castle Leazes, near to the Spital Tongues area of the city, and while there he wrote the song, named after the pub, and called "The North Pole".
 He would perform often in his own public house.
 He moved on from here to the "Tailor's Arms", which was more central at the head of "The Side".
 Mention of his being there was made in 1834 by William Watson.

 Eventually Mitford retired, and lived in Oyster Shell Lane (close to Bath lane).
 He died there on 3 March 1851 at the age of 63.
 He was buried in Westgate Hill General Cemetery, Arthur's Hill, Newcastle upon Tyne.

 Works

-The main character he seemed to write about was Bob Cranky, a habitual braggart, and written in his 20s.
+He wrote about Bob Cranky, a character described as a braggart, while in his 20s.